KSAModding/KSAModding/docs/modding-guides/code/gui/ImGuiText/ImGuiText.md

 ### Conclusion

-You now know more ways to format you text and can start creating unique GUIs.
+You now know more ways to format your text and can start creating unique GUIs.
 The next section will talk about how to organize your text more.

-## Seperators
+## Separators

 ### Prerequisites